nuvla/documentation/docs/docs/training/developer/customize-apps.md

  - Adds a script (`start-service.sh`) that replaces the entry point of the parent image.

-All the detailed changes are emcapsulated in the two included scripts.
+All the detailed changes are encapsulated in the two included scripts.

 The simpler of the two scripts is `start-service.sh`.
 The contents are shown below:

-{% include code_snippet.md file='code/start-service.sh' language=sh %}
+{% include code_snippet.md file='code-sample/start-service.sh' language=sh %}

 This script calls the `link-data.py` script, recovers the generated token to access the notebook, and then starts Jupyter Notebook using